fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 Writing those getter and setter methods took up a lot of room in our program for such a simple feature.
 And if we had other states we wanted to track, like height or weight, the class would be even longer.

 #### Attribute accessors
 Because these methods are so commonplace, Ruby has a built-in way to automatically create these getter and setter methods for us, using the `attr_accessor` method.
-Remember, that these represent __instance methods that create instance variables__ and enable us to __read and/or write__ those instance variables.
+Remember, that these represent __instance methods that retrieve/create instance variables__ and enable us to __read and/or write__ those instance variables.
 ```
 class GoodDog
   attr_accessor :name